rachel170/tp/docs/DeveloperGuide.md

     * Requires an overhaul of the code base and all references of flashcards.
     * If a card needs to belong to more than 1 deck, then duplicate cards need to be created for that purpose.
 This results in unnecessary space wasted.

-* **Alternative 3:** Decks to be read from the flashcards' tags and updated whenever a new flashcard has been created with a new tag
+* **Alternative 3:** Use tag object in individual flashcards to directly represent deck objects
   * Pros:
     * Easy to implement by transforming AB3.
   * Cons: